Kgadrw/uza-empower/README.md

 The project includes a `render.yaml` configuration file for easy deployment on Render.com.

+**Important: Render Dashboard Settings**

+When setting up your service on Render, make sure to configure:

+1. **Root Directory**: Set to `.` (project root) - **NOT** `src/`
+   - This is critical!
+If Root Directory is set to `src/`, the build will fail
+   - Go to your service settings → Root Directory → Set to `.` or leave empty

+2. **Build Command**: `npm install && npm run prisma:generate && npm run build`
+   - This will install dependencies, generate Prisma client, and compile TypeScript

+3. **Start Command**: `node dist/server.js`
+   - This runs the compiled JavaScript from the dist folder

 **Required Environment Variables on Render:**
 - `DATABASE_URL` - MongoDB connection string
 - `JWT_SECRET` - Secret key for JWT tokens (generate a strong secret)